What to do for headaches?

 - Apply ice packs or heat on your neck and head.

 - Gently massage the muscles of your neck and scalp.

 - Take aspirin, or an aspirin substitute, such as ibuprofen or acetaminophen.

 - Use a decongestant medication, if you have nasal congestion.

 - Reduce emotional and physical stressors, such as anger, eyestrain, or continuous loud noise.

 - Avoid foods that may trigger headaches, such as aged cheeses, chocolate, nuts, red wine, alcohol, avocados, figs, raisins, or pickled foods.

-Hope you find some relief.
 If none of these work, see a health care provider who can help you determine a cause and manage the pain.
 S/he might refer you to a headache clinic.
-If you are a student at Columbia, call x4-2284 or log on to Open Communicator to make an appointment at Medical Services with your primary care provider.
+If you are a student at Columbia, you can make an appointment by contacting Medical Services (Morningside) or the Student Health Service (CUMC).
+If you have an unusually severe headache, if it's acompanied by a fever and a very stiff neck, if you've recently had a head injury, or if it persists for more than three days, or you experience an increase in the severity or frequency of your headaches, see a health care provider immediately.
 Best of luck finding relief.